 Attachment is a process that is developed over an individual’s lifespan.
 In infancy, attachment fosters social and emotional development, and during adulthood, it remains important for long-term psychological development.
 Patterns of early attachment influence attachment in later life.
 Adult attachment refers to the experience of attachment relationships during adulthood, such as those formed with significant others, family members and friends.

 However, for many years philosophers have debated over whether true altruism exists.
 Many believe in the concept of ethical hedonism, which is the idea that all behavior is intended to increase one’s pleasure or alleviate one’s suffering.
 Altruistic actions can result in positive emotions.
 Negative emotions may be dispelled with a selfless act.
 Such actions can lead to social rewards such as gratification and thanks from others, or even material rewards such as gifts or awards.
-Helping people may be a way of avoiding the guilt if one was not to help, or to alleviate empathic distress, where individuals feel negative feelings from empathising with another person in distress.
+Helping people may be a way of avoiding the guilt if one was not to help, or to alleviate empathic distress, where individuals feel negative feelings from empathizing with another person in distress.

 Alternatively, there are those who believe that genuine altruism exists.
 The French philosopher Jean-Jacques Rousseau believed that humans possessed natural compassion for other humans.
 There is some experimental data that supports this idea – that people do, in most cases, opt to help someone who is in distress.

 Evolutionary psychologists have proposed another perspective on altruism.
 They redefine self-interest in terms of reproductive success, and this is expanded to include the reproductive success of related individuals, called inclusive fitness.
 The evolutionary perspective is that people aim to maximize their inclusive fitness, and so they are more likely to help people who are related to them.